Riker: A surprise party? Mister Worf, I hate surprise parties. I would never do that to you. ....

 Ah, your basic Surprise Party.
 Some characters throw a surprise party for another character.
 If it's pulled off correctly, then both A.) the character is taken completely by surprise and B.) the other characters have done a good enough job of keeping them distracted and entertained that there is no chance for a forgotten birthday situation.
 Alternatively, the party happens in a situation where they totally wouldn't expect it, so again, no chance.

 A number of associated subplots may arise from this.
-One tactic is trying to keep the subject out of the house so his/her friends can sneak in and prepare the party; this usually has the person desperately wanting to go home, and the ruse using every trick they can think of to keep the person from going home.
+One tactic is trying to keep the subject out of the house so their friends can sneak in and prepare the party; this usually has the person desperately wanting to go home, and the ruse using every trick they can think of to keep the person from going home.

 The other case that frequently happens is the person is having a miserable day, and announces it so that all the party guests can hear it.
 Hopefully, the surprise party will help to fix their rotten day, though it isn't guaranteed.
 It's also possible that the friends may be inspired to throw the surprise party because they heard about the character's rotten day.
 Or maybe worse, the character might be a Birthday Hater or otherwise not a fan of celebrating; perhaps their friends' kindness will give them a change of heart, or perhaps not.

 Admittedly, there are cases where it's just a regular surprise party, without any of the above, and these are more common than one might think.
 If it's not a straight example, though, then it might be any of the tropes that the Surprise Party is a supertrope of, which include the Not-So-Forgotten Birthday, Birthday Suit Surprise Party, Scary Surprise Party and its darker variant, the Shock Party, so please make sure that it's not one of these before adding it here.

 - In the second half of episode 7 of Kotoura-san, Manabe doesn't hang out with Haruka at all, nor does he talk to her very much.
 She and Yuriko go around town looking for him, and they suspect he's cheating on her, or at least up to no good.
 Then it turns out he was working because he wanted to get money to give a birthday party to Haruka, since her birthday is September 1st.